unixwzrd/unixwzrd.github.io/html/Policies/General_ToS.md

 ### 1.	**Acceptance of Terms**

-By accessing or using the Distributed Thinking Systems website (“the Site”), you agree to be bound by these Terms of Service (“TOS”).
+By accessing or using the Distributed Thinking Systems website ("the Site"), you agree to be bound by these Terms of Service ("TOS").
 If you do not agree, you should discontinue use immediately.

 ### 2.	**Informational Purpose Only**